Superrehtard/old_diaspora_wiki/links.md

 ## Diaspora Groups & Forums

-What if you could communicate in private with your friends & colleagues, share links & images, organize events and collaborate on projects — just like on Facebook, Yahoo or Google groups — only different?
-The technology might not be quite in place yet, but this is the idea of **Diaspora Groups**.
+What if you could communicate in private with your friends & colleagues, share links & images, organize events and collaborate on projects — just like on Facebook, Yahoo or Google groups — only _different?_  The technology might not be quite in place yet, but this is the idea of **Diaspora Groups**.

 In conceptualizing **Diaspora Groups**, _we_ need to realize up-front the intrinsic vagaries & ambiguities in what _we_ are talking about.
 Because, **Diaspora** is already a group of groups (of groups) ... **We** (the conceptualizers) are also a group, trying to build structure & functionality — build communities that work, that are sustainable, meaningful, and fun.

 It's complex.
-On the _back-end_ it's network architecture, protocols, security, (federation,) connectivity.
+On the _back-end_ it's networking architecture, protocols, security, (federation,) connectivity.
 On the _front-end_ it's raw human social interactivity.
 The **group** is both a virtual, abstract object and an organic, sentient being.

 Further complicating things are two camps of people.
 One gets along just fine without **Diaspora Groups** and sees no need for the additional 'features'.
 The other regards groups as critical links in the future evolution of **Diaspora**.
 Historically, mailing lists, bulletin boards (BBs), chatrooms and other types of group functionality are referred to in **Wikipedia** and elsewhere as **Internet Forums**.
-The _Inter-net_ is itself a network of networks.
+The __Inter-net__ is itself a network of networks.

 ###### **Never doubt** _that a small group of committed people can change the world.
 Indeed, it is the only thing that ever has._
 http://Wikipedia.org/wiki/Margaret_Mead